Sreekanth-BM/Projects/DjangoProjects/chef/README.md

 - **CHEF Version**:
   - Login is required to access this module.
-  - Finds chef-client version for given servers and sends data to splunk.
+  - Finds chef-client version for given servers.

 #### **How to run this project**